CONTACT INFORMATION |

 Givati Brigade Training Base

-The Recreational and Educational Center in Ketziot was dedicated in November.
-It includes a Computer Room, Music and TV Room, and Auditorium.
-The cost of this facility was $1,000,000.
+A Recreational and Educational Center that will include a Computer Room, Music and TV Room, and Auditorium.
+The cost of this facility is $1,000,000.

 This Recreational and Educational Center is extremely important.
 The Givati is one of the elite brigades in the Israeli Army.
 The tironim (soldiers during basic training) live in tents at the base.
 The new facility will give the soldiers a place to unwind, relax and recharge their minds and bodies following the intense training and harsh living conditions they endure.

-To learn more about these projects, please contact Michael Hadar , Executive Director of the Broward/Palm Beach Chapter of The Friends of the IDF at (561) 483-2771 or email him at boca@israelsoldiers.org .
+To learn more about these projects, please contact Michael Hadar , Executive Director of the Broward/Palm Beach Chapter of The Friends of the IDF at or email him at .

 Bar Mitzvah Dream Comes True